multilang-depends/depends/doc/developer_guide_EN.md

         super.enterFuncdef(ctx);
     }

-We already succefully make the depends knows that a function entity is created.
+We already successfully make the depends on knows that a function entity is created.

 ### Language-specific Import Locator